jianghang/MyNotes/Hibernate_HQL.md

 			}
 	- **select new map(s.name as name,s.tel as tel,s.address as address) from Seller s** 使用别名来获取 **map** 中的 **key** 值

+			String hql = "select new map(s.name as name,s.tel as tel,s.address as address) from Seller s";
+			Query query = session.createQuery(hql);

 			List<Map> maps = query.list();

 			for(Map map : maps){